CurbShifter/BurstCoupon/README.md

 ----
-You can reach me through gh or discord  [https://discord.gg/KsFf3jb](https://discord.gg/KsFf3jb "https://discord.gg/KsFf3jb") username: @CurbShifter#9411
+You can reach me through github or discord  [https://discord.gg/KsFf3jb](https://discord.gg/KsFf3jb "https://discord.gg/KsFf3jb") username: @CurbShifter#9411

 Please support the developers of the software you use.
-My wallet address: BURST-WN56-VW53-7B6V-9YAFW
+Value for value.
+BURST-WN56-VW53-7B6V-9YAFW

 ----------